 In this article we discuss the differences between using SphinxSE and FEDERATED engine with Manticore Search

 The SphinxSE MySQL plugin was made available since the first public release of Sphinx Search.
 The idea was to allow users to perform search queries using the same MySQL connection.
 Another benefit was the search result could be joined with another MySQL table for further filtering/sorting or to display data not available in the search result.
-Also at that time SphinxQL didn’t existed yet.
+Also at that time SphinxQL didn’t exist yet.

 One issue with the SphinxSE is that the plugin is not included in all MySQL flavors.
 Currently only MariaDB includes SphinxSE in their bundled plugins list.
 Someone using MySQL or Percona variant would need to download the sources of MySQL and compile SphinxSE plugin, which is not an out-of-box experience.
 Upgrading MySQL to newer versions might require recompiling again for that version, which made things even more difficult.
 Maintenance of SphinxSE was also painful on development side: it required keeping it up-to-date with MySQL API changes and also, since it had own custom search syntax, maintaining yet another query parser.